Photo from City of Phoenix/ FitPHX

 These are valuable tools for reminding motorists to mind the speed limit and to keep an eye out for people on foot and bikes.
 A traffic calming project in West Palm Beach, Florida, resulted in safer streets, less crime, increased property values and $300 million in business investment.
 Roundabouts (another FHWA safety countermeasure) added to La Jolla Boulevard in San Diego led to more people walking, new businesses, more on-street parking and shorter travel times for motorists.

 9. Convert one-way streets to two-way

 This encourages safer driving and less noise for local residents.
 Tampa, Dallas, Louisville and San Jose are among the cities changing streets back to two-way.

 10. Install red light cameras and other safety tools

 It's prohibitively expensive to station a police car at every unsafe intersection, but cameras can nab lawbreakers who speed, run red lights or don't yield right-of-way to people walking.
 More than 550 communities from Sacramento to Charlotte use them.
 Even a sign flashing motorists’ speeds can reduce traffic injuries.

 11. Stricter enforcement of traffic laws

 Killing or injuring people with a car is no less tragic than doing it with a weapon.
-Seattle won top honors as a Walk Friendly Community in part for its Aggressive Driver Response Team, where neighborhoods work with police to curb dangerous drivers, and the 2012 Vulnerable User Law, which zeroes in on negligent but not criminal traffic errors that injure or kill pedestrians.
+Seattle won top honors as a Walk Friendly Community in part for their Aggressive Driver Response Team, where neighborhoods work with police to curb dangerous drivers, and the 2012 Vulnerable User Law, which zeroes in on negligent but not criminal traffic errors that injure or kill people walking.